SkypLabs/basic-server-formula/README.rst

 ``basic-server``
 ----------------

-Applies the following states :
+Runs all the states of this formula.

-- basic-server.admin-user
-- basic-server.pam-su-root
-- basic-server.firewall
-- basic-server.sysctl

 ``basic-server.admin-user``
 ---------------------------